siggy/bbox/docs/README.md

 ## Lessons learned

 I originally set out to build Beatboxer on my own, partly to see if I could, but primarily because I did not want to burden friends who already had amazing projects on their plates.
-Fortunately for me, I found not only was I way over my head, but my friends were extremely willing to get involved.
+Though I quickly found that I was in way over my head, I fortunately also found my friends were extremely willing to get involved.
 Without everyone's help, there's no way this project would have happened.
-I can't thank everyone enough.
+I cannot thank everyone enough.

 ## Epilogue

-As I learned to work with LEDs, I found opportunities to work with friends to help light their own projects.
+As I learned to work with LEDs, I found opportunities to work with other artists to help light their own projects.
 While Beatboxer used about 300 LEDs, these projects demanded a bit more.
-Applying the same powering methods to these larger projects resulted in some melted electronics, clearly they necessited a power redesign.
+Applying the same powering methods to these larger projects resulted in some melted electronics, necessitating a power redesign.
 Fortunately my friend [Tom](http://www.tinsel.org/) quickly provided a wiring diagram to overcome these power issues:

 (tom's wiring diagram)